-Featuring the most accurate, current, and clinically relevant information available, Perry’s Maternal Child Nursing Care in Canada combines essential maternity and pediatric nursing information in one text.
+Featuring the most accurate, current, and clinically relevant information available, Perry’s Maternal Child Nursing Care in Canada combines essential maternity and pediatric nursing information in one text that’s ideal for both RN and PN programs.
 Comprehensive coverage includes promotion of wellness and the care for persons experiencing common health concerns throughout the lifespan, care in childbearing, as well as the health care of children and child development in the context of the family.
 Health concerns, including physiological dysfunctions and special needs and illnesses, are also featured.
 This text provides a family-centred care approach that recognizes the importance of collaboration with families when providing care.

 - Medication Alerts stress medication safety concerns for better therapeutic management.

 - Safety Alerts highlighted and integrated within the content draw attention to developing competencies related to safe nursing practice.

 - Research Focus boxes identify best practices by presenting evidence and how to apply the knowledge learned.